 Check out this quick video of a potato ricer in action!

 More Than Potatoes

-A ricer does more than mashed potatoes, though.
+A ricer does its magic on more than potatoes, though.
 Consider it a food press that does double duty for many things that a food mill does:

 - Applesauce.
 Force cooked apples (keep the skins on) through a ricer for perfect applesauce,